naitik90/Affiliates-s2s/README.md

 # Affiliate S2S Postback MVP

-A minimal **Server-to-Server (S2S) postback tracking system** for affiliate conversions.
-Tracks clicks, records conversions, and provides a dashboard for affiliates.
+A minimal **Server-to-Server (S2S) tracking system** for affiliate conversions.
+Tracks clicks, records conversions, and provides a dashboard for affiliates to monitor performance.

 ---

 ## Overview
-In affiliate marketing, **S2S postbacks** allow advertisers to notify affiliate systems directly when a conversion occurs, without relying on browser cookies or pixels.
+In affiliate marketing, **S2S postbacks** let advertisers notify affiliate systems directly when a conversion occurs, bypassing browser cookies or pixels.

-**Flow:**
+**Example Flow:**

-1. User clicks an affiliate link:
+1. **User clicks an affiliate link:**
-GET /click?affiliate_id=1&campaign_id=10&click_id=abc123

-2. Affiliate system stores the click.
+- Click is stored in the database.

-3. User makes a purchase; advertiser fires postback:
+2. **User makes a purchase; advertiser fires postback:**
 GET /postback?affiliate_id=1&click_id=abc123&amount=100&currency=USD

-4. Conversion is validated, stored, and displayed in affiliate dashboard.
+- System validates the click and logs the conversion.

+3. **Affiliate dashboard** displays clicks and conversions.

 ---